RENANZG/My-Anonymity/README.md

 The Big Book of Secret Hiding Places -  Jack Luger
 https://www.boredpanda.com/how-to-hide-things-secret-hiding-places

 ### Anti-surveillance reflections - Is it possible to live a double life?
+How to be an undercover agent?
+Conspirator?

-Spies: American, Russian and British.
+**The Case of Spies: American, Russian and British.**

+**Anarchist Considerations**

+**Power is fundamentally political and arbitrary**

 ### Anti-surveillance reflections - Facial recognition